huzaifanaeem909/SQL-Practice/README.md

 # SQL Practice Repository

 Welcome to the SQL Practice Repository!
-This project is designed to help you practice and improve your SQL skills through a series of exercises and challenges.
+This repo is designed to help you practice and improve your SQL skills through a series of exercises and challenges, specifically from LeetCode.

 ## Description

-This repository contains a collection of SQL queries, exercises, and examples aimed at honing your SQL skills.
+This repository contains a collection of SQL queries and exercises aimed at honing your SQL skills through LeetCode problems.
 Whether you're a beginner or looking to advance your knowledge, you'll find various problems and solutions that cover a range of SQL topics.

 ## Features